ergoplatform/ergodocs/docs/dev/scs/ergotree/ergotree-lang.md

 Syntactic blocks of $\langname$ are eliminated and translated to nested lambda expressions, which unambiguously specify the evaluation semantics of blocks.
 The $\corelang$ is specified in [evaluation](evaluation.md).

+Note, that we use lowering transformation only to specify semantics.
+Implementations can optimize by evaluating ErgoTree directly as long as the semantics is preserved.